Presbytis

-The surilis are a group of Old World monkeys in the genus Presbytis.
-They live in the Thai-Malay Peninsula, on Sumatra, Borneo, Java and smaller nearby islands.
-Besides surili, the common names for the monkeys in the genus also often use the terms "langur" or "leaf monkey."
+Presbytis is a genus of Old World monkeys also known as langurs, leaf monkeys, or surilis.
+Members of the genus live in the Thai-Malay Peninsula, on Sumatra, Borneo, Java and smaller nearby islands.

 Description

 Surilis are rather small, slimly built primates.
 Their fur at the top is brown, grey, black, or orange, and at the lower surface whitish or greyish, sometimes also orange, with some species having fur designs at the head or at the hips.
 Their German name of Mützenlanguren ("capped langurs") comes from the hair on their head, which forms a tuft.
 They differ from the other langurs by characteristics in the shape of their head (particularly the poorly developed or absent brow ridges, and the prominent nasal bones), in the teeth, and by the size of their small thumbs.
 Surilis range in adult length from 40 to 60 cm (with a 50- to 85-cm-long tail) and a weight of 5 to 8 kg.